Chrissicris2605/Engineering-Dual-Pane-Productivity-Tool/README.md

 I designed and implemented a **dual-pane desktop application** that:
 - Displays technical drawings on one side
 - Displays structured data on the other
-- Keeps context aligned visually and logically
+- Keeps visual and data context aligned
 - Enables faster interpretation and decision-making

-The tool was designed with **clarity and usability** as top priorities.
+The application prioritizes:
+- Clarity over complexity
+- Usability for both experienced and junior engineers
+- Minimal training requirements

 ---